TinyBigJacko/octopus-agile-pi-prices/README.md

 # Final note
 If you do appreciate this code and are thinking about joining octopus, I'll leave my referral link here https://share.octopus.energy/rust-heron-863 - We both get £50 which is pretty spectacular.

-#Addendum by TinyBigJacko 01/Jan/2021
+# Addendum by TinyBigJacko 01/Jan/2021
-Pufferfish's code altered to incoporporate daily-price fetch failure handling and retries, based heavily on Plasma-Tech's work.
+Pufferfish's code altered to incoporporate daily-price fetch failure handling and retries, based almost entirely on Plasma-Tech's work.
+Thank you, both.
 My own cheeky Octopus referral code is https://share.octopus.energy/grape-cliff-482